Johnny Kerr: Career

-Kerr finished his career with totals of 12,480 points and 10,092 rebounds along with the NBA record for most consecutive regular season games played (844 from 1954-65).
+Kerr finished his career with 12,480 points and 10,092 rebounds along with the NBA record for most consecutive regular season games played (844 from 1954-65).
 The mark stood until November, 1982, when San Diego Clippers guard Randy Smith surpassed it en route to a streak of 906 games.

-Kerr averaged a double-double over his career (13.8 points and 11.2 rebounds per game), with over 10,000 total points (12,480) and rebounds (10,092).
-Most players who achieved these accomplishments in the NBA's first 50 years are in the Hall of Fame, but Kerr is not.
+He averaged a double-double over his career (13.8 points and 11.2 rebounds per game).
+He was the fifth player with 10,000 rebounds in NBA history.
+Yet while the majority of players with comparable achievements in the NBA's first 50 years of existence are Hall of Fame members, Kerr is not among them.

 Coaching career

 Chicago Bulls (1966–1968)

 After Kerr was hired as head coach, one of his first acts was to convince owner and general manager Dick Klein to claim former Bullets teammate, 6 ft 5 in (1.96 m) guard, Jerry Sloan in the expansion draft.
-The Bullets had three veteran guards playing ahead of little-used defense oriented Sloan, and Kerr had seen Sloan was a talented player.
+While three Bullets veterans played ahead of the more defense-minded Sloan, Kerr saw considerable potential in the young player.
 He also lobbied for the acquisition of veteran floor leader and future Hall of Fame guard Guy Rodgers in a trade that sent guards Jim King (drafted from the Los Angeles Lakers) and Jeff Mullins (drafted from the St. Louis Hawks) to the San Francisco Warriors before the start of the season.
 The trade led the NBA to change the rules so that expansion teams were not permitted to make trades for one year after entering the league.

-Nobody outside the organization gave the expansion club much of a chance, however, least of all St. Louis Hawks player-coach Richie Guerin, who on the eve of the regular-season opener said the Bulls would be fortunate to win 20 games in their debut season.
+Few outside the organization gave the expansion club much of a chance, however, least of all St. Louis Hawks player-coach Richie Guerin, who on the eve of the regular-season opener said the Bulls would be fortunate to win 20 games in the 81-game campaign.
 It is also reported that Guerin predicted the Bulls would not win 10 games, which Sloan said provided the team strong motivation to be successful.
-In the first game in team history on October 15, 1966, the Bulls defeated Guerin's Hawks 104–97, with Rodgers scoring 36 points.
+In the first game in team history on October 15, 1966, the Bulls stunned the Hawks 104–97, with Rodgers scoring 36 points.